ilmanzo/ilmanzo.github.com/content/post/inspect-obs-vm-during-build.md

 ---
 layout: post
-title: "debugging a problematic build"
+title: "Debugging a problematic build"
-description: "a technique to follow build process"
+description: "A technique to inspect Open Build Service build process"
 categories: linux
 tags: [linux, programming, testing, nim, building, obs, ]
 author: Andrea Manzini
 date: 2023-03-14
 ---

+# The Good  :innocent:
-Today it's [PI Day](https://en.wikipedia.org/wiki/Pi_Day), and among other activities I decided to submit an openSUSE package update for the [nim compiler](https://nim-lang.org/).
+Today I decided to submit an openSUSE package update for the [nim compiler](https://nim-lang.org/).
 It went almost all well but unfortunately I faced a problem: on the i586 platform it fails to build.

 <!--more-->

 In this particolar situation, [Open Build Service](https://build.opensuse.org/) logs were not so useful.
-They only says that the vm running the build was terminated after 5400 seconds of inactivity, meaning that something got stuck and the system waited a lot before terminating the process:
+They only says that the vm running the build was terminated after 5400 seconds of inactivity, meaning that something got stuck and the system kindly waited a lot before terminating the process:

+# The Bad :sweat:

     [ 6748s] qemu-kvm: terminating on signal 15 from pid 14593 (<unknown process>)
     [ 6748s] ### VM INTERACTION END ###